marbevii/marbevii/README.md

 ## What I'm currently doing ?

 • Working as a programming and robotics teacher 🤖
-• 2nd-year Computer Science student at FIB, UPC 📚
+• Starting 2nd year of Computer Science at FIB, UPC this September 📚
 • Open to creating social media content for tech or lifestyle brands 📱